 10. A new list item within the target SharePoint list should have been created.

-Whilst this Flow adds a SharePoint list item, you can pretty much do anything with the extracted data, add even custom system integration via HTTP Rest calls and Azure functions!
+Whilst this Flow adds a SharePoint list item.
+You can do anything with the extracted data and add custom system integration via HTTP Rest calls and Azure functions!

-If you have any questions, comments or would like some assistance please make contact via the Encodian Support Portal.
+If you have any questions or comments or would like assistance, please contact us via the Encodian Support Portal.

 Happy Flow building 🙂